[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 한 달에 세 번은 만나니까 거의 매주 (만나는 셈이죠).

-We meet at least three times a month, so I could say we practically meet almost every week.
+We meet at least three times a month, so we meet almost every week.

-Please, read this part at least three times!
-Then, let’s look at the next quiz!
+Please read this part at least three times!
+Then, let’s look at the following quiz!

-Oh, I didn’t realize that it’s practically the same as Yumi did them all by herself.
+I didn’t realize it was practically the same as Yumi did them all by herself.

 (1)하는 셈이군요 (2)한 셈이군요